Install Free

 Installing previous versions

-Installation of an earlier version is possible by downloading the appropriate asset from the Releases page before following the Offline installation instruction.
+You can install an earlier version by downloading the appropriate asset from the Releases page before following the Offline installation instructions.

 Legacy Connected Mode